dotnet/corefx/Documentation/project-docs/dogfooding.md

 1. Update `TargetFramework`, add `RuntimeIdentifier` as below (ideally `dotnet.exe` would infer your current architecture but it currently doesn't)
 2. Update package reference to match version selected above, as below

+*Note:* We're currently still using `netcoreapp1.2`.
+Eventually this will be renamed to `netcoreapp2.0`.

 ```xml
 <Project Sdk="Microsoft.NET.Sdk" ToolsVersion="15.0">